 The Company uses foreign currency to settle payments to certain vendors and subcontractors.
 During 2021, the Company entered into foreign currency forward contracts to buy US dollars for the purpose of managing its foreign currency risk.
-For the quarter ended March 31, 2022, a 10% movement in the Canadian and U.S. dollar exchange rate would have changed income by approximately \$0.3 million (2021 - \$0.7 million).
+At June 30, 2022, a 10% movement in the Canadian and U.S. dollar exchange rate would have changed income by approximately \$0.3 million (2021 - \$0.2 million).